-There have been very rare reports of blood clots, low levels of platelets (these help your blood to clot), and bleeding after getting the AstraZeneca/COVISHIELD or the Janssen vaccines.
+There have been very rare reports of blood clots, low levels of platelets (these help your blood to clot), and bleeding AstraZeneca/COVISHIELD or the Janssen vaccines.

 These events happened 4 to 28 days after getting the vaccine.
 The risk of these events after getting the AstraZeneca/COVISHIELD vaccine is about: